zxc916684603/ecs/intl.en-US/Images/Image overview.md

 |Public image|Public images are licensed by Alibaba Cloud, which are highly secure and stable.
 Public images include Windows Server system images and mainstream Linux system images.
 For more information, see [Public image overview](reseller.en-US/Images/Public image/Public image overview.md#).| Only Windows Server and Red Hat Enterprise Linux public images are charged.
 Check the actual fees when you use them to create instances.
 The Windows Server and Red Hat Enterprise Linux public images are licensed and maintained by Microsoft and Red Hat, respectively.

 -   Red Hat Enterprise Linux: Fees are calculated based on the instance specification.
--   Windows Server: Free of charge for Alibaba Cloud regions in Mainland China.
-For regions outside Mainland China, Windows Server public images are charged.
+-   Windows Server: Fees are calculated based on the instance specification.

  Other public images are free of charge.